wavemaker/docs/website/blog/2023-08-14-aa-compliance-accessibility.md

 **Continuous Monitoring**: We continuously monitor our WaveMaker’s accessibility to ensure that any new updates or content additions maintain the same high level of accessibility compliance.

 By combining these testing methods and tools, we offer excellent platform to build rich web applications that are accessible, inclusive, and easy to use for all users, regardless of their abilities or assistive technologies.
-Our commitment to accessibility remains an ongoing journey, and we are dedicated to providing an inclusive experience for every visitor to our website built through our platform.
+Our commitment to accessibility remains an ongoing journey, and we are dedicated to providing an inclusive experience for users of every app built using WaveMaker.